 Certain topics naturally lend themselves to creativity, while others beg for a “Just the facts, ma’am” presentation.
 Writing about aromatherapy for a yoga blog gives you a little more leeway than writing about investment tips for a retirement blog.

-How to write a lead: Top 10 do’s
+How to write a lead sentence or paragraph: Top 10 do’s

 1. Determine your hook.